Infineon/anycloud-ota/README.md

       `DEFINES_APP +=-DCY_BOOT_SECONDARY_1_SIZE=0x0EE000`

-6. Change MCUBoot to ignore Primary Slot verify.
-Note that This is where the application is programmed, the OTA download is stores in Secondary slot, and it is verified before copying to Primary slot.
+7. Change MCUBoot to ignore Primary Slot verify.
+Note that This is where the application is run from, the OTA download stores in Secondary slot, and it is verified before copying to Primary slot.

    1. Edit libs/mcuboot/boot/cypress/MCUBootApp/config/mcuboot_config/mcuboot_config.h: